 Companies such as Avon and Tupperware are commonly known as direct selling companies (because of the focus on retailing), even though they have a MLM Component.
 Other examples of direct selling include selling items at flea markets, selling jewelry at a home party, making your own candles and selling them at local events, etc.

-Simply put, any time you sell something directly to someone it’s direct selling.
+Simply put, when you sell something directly to someone it’s direct selling.
 If you remember nothing else about direct selling remember that direct selling is focused on personal selling.

 The major benefit of direct selling is that your income is normally tied to your own performance.
 If you know how to find prospects and make sales, you can make a lot of money quickly.
 The sky is the limit.
 The people who typically do best in direct selling are the folks with a strong sales background and solid product knowledge.